-Caution: The rolled portion of the seal must be directed down the column toward front of the car and must remain in this position during and after column installation.
-(Fig E).
+Caution: The rolled portion of the seal must be directed down the column toward front of car and must remain in this position during and after column installation (Page #2).

-Move the lower column lever back to the up position.
+Move the lower column lever back to the UP position.
 Carefully slide the column back through the dash hole.
 Reconnect the body electrical connectors to the ignition, turn signal, neutral start, and the back-up lamp switches.